 PROTEST: A large number of sacked employees of Pakistan Railways held a demonstration outside the press club demanding reinstatement.

 The protesters Rehmatullah, Qurban Ali and Roshan Ali said that a large number of employees in ASM group were sacked in 1992 by Nawaz Sharif government as part of his government’s political victimisation.

-They said the government had reinstated all the employees sacked by Nawaz government except the railways employees, which
+They said the government had reinstated all the employees sacked by Nawaz government except the railways employees, which was an injustice.

 They demanded the president and prime minister should direct the railway authorities to issue orders for their reinstatement.